 In Microsoft Team Foundation Server (TFS) 2018 and previous versions, build and release pipelines are called definitions, runs are called builds, service connections are called service endpoints, stages are called environments, and jobs are called phases.

-Aside from being published, Build and Release artifacts will be available as long as that Build or Release is retained unless otherwise specified.
-For more information on retaining Build and Release artifacts, see the Retention Policy documentation.
+Build and Release artifacts remains available as long as that Build is retained in the system.
+For more information on retaining Build and Release artifacts, see the Retention Policies documentation.

 Supported artifact types

 The following table describes supported artifact types in Azure Pipelines.

 |Build artifacts||Build artifacts are the files that your build produce.
 E.g. .dll, .exe, and .PDB symbols files.|

 |Pipeline artifacts||You can use pipeline artifacts to help store build outputs and move intermediate files between jobs in your pipeline.
 Pipeline artifacts are tied to the pipeline that they're created in.
 You can use them within the pipeline and download them from the build, as long as the build is retained.
 Pipeline artifacts are the new generation of build artifacts.
 They take advantage of existing services to dramatically reduce the time it takes to store outputs in your pipelines.|